-Mode Status register condition WP# and SRWD bit status Memory Software protection mode (SPM) Status register can be written in (WEL bit is set to "1") and the SRWD, BP0-BP3 bits can be changed WP#=1 and SRWD bit=0, or WP#=0 and SRWD bit=0, or WP#=1 and SRWD=1 I DO DIGIOCION SIGS CONDO Hardware protection mode (HPM) The SRWD, BP0-BP3 of status register bits cannot be changed WP#=0, SRWD bit=1 The protected area cannot be programmed or erased.
+Mode Status register condition Memory Software protection mode (SPM) Status register can be written in (WEL bit is set to "1") and the BP0-BP3 bits ^(Note) can be changed The protected area cannot be programmed or erased.

 Note: As defined by the values in the Block Protect (BP3, BP2, BP1, BP0) bits of the Status Register, as shown in "Table 2.
 Protected Area Sizes".